 -If I am accepted in a dual degree program, where should I start?

-Most students complete a year in the Patterson School first and then start law or business school.
+It depends on the needs of the student.
+Some students complete a year in the Patterson School first and then start law or business school.
 After the second year of law school, having taken three or more international law classes, some students will take MA comprehensive exams and complete their Patterson degrees.
 Other possibilities are (1) going to law school first, coming to the Patterson School the second year (most students decide not to do this because it breaks solidarity with their law school class), or (2) finishing any of the three degrees first.
 If you choose to start law or business school first, you must keep us informed about your intentions and perform well.
 There is no one correct answer.
 The Modern Language MA and Global Health certificate are normally pursued simultaneously with Patterson School coursework.

 -How many students attend the Patterson School?

-There are currently 73 students enrolled in our program.
 Each year's entry class is purposely limited to about 35 students.
 Given the Patterson School's 18-month master's program, students will normally be on campus for two fall semesters and one spring.
 This means that there will typically be about 75 students attending classes each fall and only 40 in the spring.
 Students in dual degree programs and away on internships account for slight differences in numbers.
 Graduation for most Patterson School students is in the December following their year of admission.

 -What is the Patterson School's student/faculty ratio?